 The purpose of this example is to familiarize the analyst with the Flixan program, create rigid and flexible spacecraft models and use them for control design and simulations.
-We will develop linear and non-linear rigid and flexible spacecraft models, design LQR state-feedback gains for attitude control and momentum management, and analyze them.
+We will develop linear and non-linear rigid and flexible spacecraft models, and design LQR state-feedback gains for attitude control and momentum management.
 Since the spacecraft is stabilized in the LVLH frame the dynamic model attitude and rates are calculated in the LVLH frame.
 We will also analyze the system's stability and performance by using simulations and frequency response analysis.
 The analysis is separated into four main sections.

 - In Section 1 we demonstrate how to use the flexible structure modeling program to create spacecraft state-space models from modal data (modal frequencies and shapes) that were created from a finite elements model.
 Rigid-body dynamic models are created by using only the first 6 rigid-body modes.
 We will show how to define different types of actuators and sensors and specify their locations on the flexible structure, how to compare the modal strength between actuator and sensor nodes and how to select a set of dominant modes to be included in the flex model.
-We will also show how to analyze the ACS stability and performance including flexibility using simple RCS and CMG controllers.
-The analysis files of Section 1 are in this directory: "Examples\Large Space Station\ (a) Mat Flex Lin (FEM)". - In Section 2 we will develop linear and non-linear rigid-body dynamic models in the LVLH frame using Matlab and Simulink, design LQR state-feedback controllers for attitude control and momentum management, and analyze the four ACS modes of operation using simulations and frequency responses.
-The analysis files of Section 2 are in this directory: "Examples\Large Space Station\(b) Mat NonLin RigBod". - In Section 3 we will combine the non-linear rigid models created in Section 2 with the flexible structure models generated in Section 1 and perform simulations, stability analysis and sensitivity analysis to disturbances.
-The analysis files of Section 3 are in this directory: "Examples\Large Space Station\((c) Mat NonLin Flex". - In Section 4 we will use the flight vehicle modeling program to generate the flexible Space Station model.
-In addition to flexibility this model includes the rigid-body and CMG dynamics linearized in the LVLH attitude.
+We will also show how to analyze the ACS stability and performance including flexibility using simple RCS and CMG controllers. - In Section 2 we will develop linear and non-linear rigid-body dynamic models relative to the LVLH frame using Matlab/ Simulink, design LQR state-feedback controllers for attitude control and momentum management, and perform time domain simulations in different ACS modes of operation. - In Section 3 we will combine the non-linear rigid models from Section 2 with the flexible structure models generated in Section 1 and perform simulations, stability analysis and sensitivity analysis to disturbances. - In Section 4 we will use the flight vehicle modeling program to generate the flexible Space Station model.
+In addition to flexibility this model includes also the rigid-body and CMG dynamics linearized in the LVLH attitude.
 We will repeat the analysis of the previous sections and compare results.
-The analysis files of Section 4 are in this directory: "Examples\Large Space Station\ (d) Mat Flex Lin (FVP)".